Roger-luo/Moshi.jl/README.md

 Moshi is the pattern in Chinese （模式）.
 This package is the refactor of MLStyle with

 - more correct pattern language for pattern match with `@match`
-- type-stable algebra data type/tagged union with generics
+- type-stable algebra data type/tagged union with generics via `@data`
-- traits, derive macro @derive from rust
+- traits, derive macro `@derive` from rust

+> [!IMPORTANT]
+>
+> This project is in the early stage of development.
+The macro syntax has been iterated acorss several packages including Expronicon, MLStyle.
+The syntax are mostly stable.
+However, the API and features are subject to change.

 ## Installation